etwk/blog/content/lists/books.md

 ### Psychotherapy
 - [ ] Treating Chronically Traumatized Children: The Sleeping Dogs Method (Arianne Struik)
+- [ ] From Skepticism to Competence: How American Psychiatrists Learn Psychotherapy (Mariana Craciun)

 ## Relationship
 - [ ] Never Eat Alone, Expanded and Updated: And Other Secrets to Success, One Relationship at a Time